 - up until copyright is assigned to a third party label or

 - once production costs have been paid the artist to the producer or recouped in the form of Royalties or otherwise.
 Termination of the agreement does not affect Producer’s entitlement to royalties.

 Producer Contract (Pro-Artist)

-A producer contract for a pro-artist is an agreement under which an Artist engages a producer to conduct recording sessions and deliver certain tracks for a fee.
+A producer contract for a pro-artist is an agreement where an artist engages a producer to conduct recording sessions and deliver certain tracks for a fee.
 The producer will make reasonable efforts to present such compositions to labels with the view of securing a deal.
-In such an event, this deal secures that a producer will receive a commission on the advance by the label as well as royalties on future income.
+In an event like this, this deal ensures that the producer will receive a commission on the advance by the label as well as royalties on future income.

 Did you know that Symphonic has a service in partnership with Music Law Contracts (UK) to offer a wide variety of legal contracts for sale at great prices that won’t break the bank?
 We have contracts for various different types of situations and business dealings, each editable via PDF and/or Word.
 Not to mention, these include all the contracts we discussed in this post and many others.